instructure/canvas-lms/doc/docker/developing_with_docker.md

 chmod a+rwx -R canvas-lms
 ```

-If your distro is equipped with selinux, make sure it is not interfering.
+If your distro is equipped with [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux),
+make sure it is not interfering.

 ```
 $ sestatus